-Johannes Wildner is a regular guest conductor with important orchestras such as the Royal Philharmonic Orchestra London, the St. Petersburg Philharmonic Orchestra, the Russian State Symphony Orchestra, the Bavarian Radio Symphony Orchestra, the MDR Symphony Orchestra, the Staatsphilharmonie Rheinland-Pfalz in Ludwigshafen, the Radio Symphony Orchestra and the Staatsphilharmonie Saarbrücken, the Dresden Philharmonic Orchestra, the Beethoven Orchestra Bonn, the Vienna Symphony Orchestra, the ORF-RSO Vienna, the Tonkünstler-Orchester Niederösterreich, the Bruckner Orchestra Linz, the Mozarteum-Orchester Salzburg, the Orchestra der Arena di Verona, the Orchestra Sinfonica Siciliana in Palermo, Haydn Orchestra Bolzano-Trento, Zagreb Philharmonic Orchestra, Bulgarian Philharmonic Sofia, Danish National Symphony Orchestra Copenhagen, Bergen Philharmonic Orchestra, Gelders Orkest in Arnhem, Aarhus Symphony, National Symphony Orchestra of Ireland, of the Orchestre de Bretagne, the New Zealand Symphony Orchestra, the Orquesta Sinfónica Nacional de Mexico, the Taiwan Philharmonic Orchestra, the China Philharmonic, the Shanghai Symphony and the Hong Kong Philharmonic Orchestra and the Tokyo Philharmonic Orchestra.
+As a guest conductor, he regularly appears on the podium of major orchestras such as the Royal Philharmonic Orchestra London, the St. Petersburg Philharmonic Orchestra. the Russian State Symphony Orchestra, the Bavarian Radio Symphony Orchestra, the MDR Symphony Orchestra, the Staatsphilharmonie Rheinland-Pfalz in Ludwigshafen, the Rundfunk-Sinfonieorchester and the Staatsphilharmonie Saarbruecken, the Dresden Philharmonic Orchestra, the Beethoven Orchestra Bonn, the Vienna Symphony Orchestra, the ORF-RSO Vienna, the Tonkunstler Orchestra, the Bruckner Orchestra Linz, the Mozarteum Orchestra Salzburg, the Orchestra of the Arena di Verona, the Orchestra Sinfonica Siciliana in Palermo the Haydn Orchestra Bolzano-Trento, the Zagreb Philharmonic Orchestra, the Bulgarian Philharmonic Sofia, the Danish National Symphony Orchestra Copenhagen, the Bergen Philharmonic Orchestra, the Gelders Orkest in Arnhem, the Aarhus Symphony, the National Symphony Orchestra of Ireland, the Orchestre de Bretagne, the New Zealand Symphony Orchestra, the Orquesta Sinfónica Nacional de Mexico, the Taiwan Philharmonic Orchestra, the China Philharmonic, the Shanghai Symphony, the Hong Kong Philharmonic and the Tokyo Philharmonic Orchestra

 Johannes Wildner recorded more than a 100 CDs, DVDs and videos, including the complete recordings of “Die Fledermaus”, “Così fan tutte” for Naxos and a live recording of Bizet’s “Carmen”, Bruckner’s 3rd (in all versions) and 9th Symphony (with reconstructed 4th movement).
 He recorded four CDs with music by Erich Zeisl, Joseph Marx and Johann Nepomuk David with the ORF-RSO Vienna for cpo; in 2010, on the occasion of the composer’s 200th birthday, the complete works for piano and orchestra by Robert Schumann with the pianist Lev Vinocour and the ORF-RSO Vienna were released on three CDs by Sony RCA Red Seal.
 In 2013, Warner Classics published Beethoven’s Violin Concerto (soloist: Alexandre Da Costa) and Beethoven’s 7th Symphony with the Taipei Symphony Orchestra.
 With the BBC Concert Orchestra Johannes Wildner records works by unknown or forgotten composers for Dutton Records.
 Works by Frédéric d’Erlanger and Walter Braunfels have already appeared in this series.